George Armstrong Custer: Gettysburg

-Soon afterward fighting broke out between the skirmish lines.
+Soon afterward, fighting broke out between the skirmish lines.
 Stuart ordered an attack by his mounted infantry under General Albert G. Jenkins, but the Union line held, with men from the First Michigan cavalry, the First New Jersey Cavalry, and the Third Pennsylvania Cavalry.
-Stuart ordered Jackson's four gun battery into action.
-Custer ordered Pennington to answer.
-After a brief exchange in which two of Jackson's guns were destroyed, there was a lull.
+Stuart ordered Jackson's four gun battery into action; Custer ordered Pennington to answer.
+After a brief exchange in which two of Jackson's guns were destroyed, there was a lull in the action.

-About one o'clock, the massive Confederate artillery barrage in support of the upcoming assault on Cemetery Ridge began.
+About one o'clock, the massive Confederate artillery barrage began in support of the upcoming assault on Cemetery Ridge.
 Jenkins's men renewed the attack but soon ran out of ammunition and fell back.
 Resupplied, they again pressed the attack.
 Outnumbered, the Union cavalry fell back, firing as they went.
 Custer sent most of his Fifth Michigan cavalry ahead on foot, forcing Jenkins's men to fall back.
 Jenkins's men were reinforced by about 150 sharpshooters from General Fitzhugh Lee's brigade, and shortly after Stuart ordered a mounted charge by the Ninth Virginia Cavalry and the Thirteenth Virginia Cavalry.
 Now it was Custer's men who were running out of ammunition.
-The Fifth Michigan was forced back and the battle was reduced to vicious, hand-to-hand combat.
+The Fifth Michigan was forced back and combat was reduced to vicious, hand-to-hand combat.

-Seeing this, Custer mounted a counterattack, riding ahead of the fewer than 400 new troopers of the Seventh Michigan Cavalry, shouting, "Come on, you Wolverines!"
+Seeing this, Custer mounted a counterattack.
+Riding ahead of the fewer than 400 new troopers of the Seventh Michigan Cavalry, he shouted, "Come on, you Wolverines!"
 As he swept forward, he formed a line of squadrons five ranks deep – five rows of eighty horsemen side by side – chasing the retreating rebels until their charge was stopped by a wood rail fence.
 The horses and men became jammed into a solid mass and were soon attacked on their left flank by the dismounted Ninth and Thirteenth Virginia Cavalry and on the right flank by the mounted First Virginia Cavalry.
 Custer extricated his men and raced south to the protection of Pennington's artillery near Hanover Road.
 The pursuing Confederates were cut down by canister, then driven back by the remounted Fifth Michigan Cavalry.
 Both forces withdrew to a safe distance to regroup.